-When a master chef decided to start a business making premium soft-serve ice cream and dairy-free desserts, he chose Abel® ERP to deliver the automation, flexibility and quality control he needed to compete in New Zealand and overseas.
+When a master chef decided to start a business making premium soft-serve ice cream and dairy-free desserts, he chose Abel® to deliver the automation, flexibility and quality control he needed to compete in New Zealand and overseas.

 Every kid dreams of owning an ice cream factory.
 But as an experienced chef and food-service designer, Dairy Products NZ CEO Mathew Metcalfe knew the recipe for his success came down to three ingredients: premium niche products, meticulous attention to quality, and the staff and technology to produce them efficiently.